Sweden Plan your studies

 Graduate programmes

-There are over 900 masters currently offered in English: advanced coursework followed by a research-based master’s thesis.
+There are 1200 masters currently offered in English.
+They consist of advanced coursework followed by a research-based master’s thesis.

 PhD